 In this article, I have tried to cover all the methods to perform if negative then zero with the Excel formula.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
 Stay tuned and keep learning.

-- How to Add Brackets to Negative Numbers in Excel
+- How to Add Negative Numbers in Excel

-- How to Apply Formula for Positive and Negative Numbers in Excel
+- How to Show Negative Numbers in Excel

 - How to Count Negative Numbers in Excel